The 2015 Senator Paul Simon Award Competition is now closed.

 The following institutions are the four recipients of the 2014 Senator Paul Simon Award for Comprehensive Internationalization and three recipients of the 2014 Senator Paul Simon Spotlight Award.

 The above 2014 Simon Award winners will be recognized at a November 2014 ceremony in Washington, D.C. and will be profiled in the 2014 edition of Internationalizing the Campus: Profiles of Success at Colleges and Universities.
 This NAFSA report annually showcases the Simon Award winners’ outstanding and innovative work.
 NAFSA distributes this report widely to campuses throughout the United States every year.

-    The NAFSA selection committee for the 2014 awards included:
+The NAFSA selection committee for the 2015 awards includes:

 - Joseph Rogers, Chair (College of Saint Benedict and Saint John’s University)